Edit

 • It doesn't reference any other direct property or method of a Host object.

 • Mock a Host object, such as Excel or Word.
-Do this when the preceding option isn't possible.
+Use this option when the preceding option isn't possible.

 Note

-The Office-Addin-Mock library doesn't currently support mocking collection type objects, which are all the objects in the application-specific APIs that are named on the pattern *Collection, such as WorksheetCollection.
-We are working hard to add this support to the library.
+The Office-Addin-Mock library doesn't currently support mocking collection type objects.
+These objects are all the objects in the application-specific APIs that follow the Collection naming pattern, such as WorksheetCollection.
+We're working hard to add this support to the library.

 Mocking a ClientRequestContext object